jmakeig/mltap/README.md

 `mltap` (partially) implements the [tape](https://github.com/substack/tape) API, a popular Node.js test framework.
 This allows you to run the *same* tests in Node.js, modern browsers, and MarkLogic with no modifications to the test code.

-`mltap` produces standard [TAP](https://testanything.org) output so you can use it the other tools that can consume TAP, for example, for continuous integration, <acronym title="Integrated Development Environment">IDE<acronym> integration, or reporting.
+`mltap` produces standard [TAP](https://testanything.org) output so you can use it in other tools that can consume TAP, for example, for continuous integration, IDE integration, or reporting.

 ### Getting Started